 Renting a Car

-Chances are you’re planning to rent a car for your road trip – here a couple of good options.
+Chances are you’re planning to rent a car for your road trip – here a few good options.

 - Hertz – Hertz is an international car rental company that has a variety of cars available to hire.
 Go for something sturdy and rugged rather than a muscle car – practicality is more important than looks here 🙂